manish8171/pyq-notes-extractor/README.md

 1. Takes a subject name as input (exact or approximate)
 2. Fuzzy-matches it against a built-in AKTU subject database
 3. Shows you matching subjects with subject codes and year info
-4. After your confirmation, scrapes **notesgallery.com** for all available PYQ PDFs
+4. After your confirmation, scrapes the source for all available PYQ PDFs
 5. Downloads them to `~/Downloads/PYQ_Extractor/<SubjectName>/`

 ---